Kennametal: Brands

 In 2009, Kennametal announced that they migrated all its current brands into two distinct portfolios: WIDIA Products Group and Kennametal Products Group.

 WIDIA Products Group

-On August 30, 2002, Kennametal completed acquisition of Widia Group from Miacron Inc. for 188 million Euros in cash.
-This group markets four brands WIDIA, Hanita, and WIDIA GTD.
+This group markets several brands: WIDIA, Hanita, and WIDIA GTD.
 The GTD stands for Greenfield Tap & Die and was initially formed in 1912.

 Kennametal Products Group

 Kennametal Products Group provides metalworking tools, metal powders, and wear-resistant coatings such as Conforma-Clad and Stellite.

+Financial Results and Credit Rating

+Kennametal's fiscal year ends on June 30.
+For fiscal years 2020 through 2024, results ranged from a loss of $5.66 million to net income of $118.46 million.
+With respect to the 2020 loss, the company said: "The effects of COVID-19 were felt in every region during the quarter and created a challenging environment."
+The company returned to profitability in the following fiscal year.

+In September 2024, Moody's Ratings affirmed Kennametal's Baa3 credit rating, and opined that the outlook for the rating was "stable."